ankit039/SmarterCodes-Assignment/Assignment-1.md

 }
 ```

-#### Step 5: According to assignment details fetch some data using following query
+#### Operation 5: According to assignment details fetch some data using following query
 Query
 ```js
 query MyQuery {